ebloc/ebloc-broker/README.md

 gdrive share $jobKey  --role writer --type user --email $clusterToShare
 ```

-If your work is zipper under folder name such as folderPath/folderName/RUN.zip ; please name it `RUN.zip` or `RUN.tar.gz`.
+If your work is compressed under folder name such as folderPath/folderName/RUN.zip ; please name it `RUN.zip` or `RUN.tar.gz`.

 ---------

+Please update following arguments inside `submitJob.py` file.

 ```bash
 clusterID        = "0xda1e61e853bb8d63b1426295f59cb45a34425b63"; # clusterID you would like to submit.